jesstheleftie/U2_express_tv/README.md

 ### Bonus!
 - Filter through your shows by number of episodes, ratings, only currently running shows... or anything else you can think of
 - When you have your Localhost:3001 with all of the necessary routes, attach an HTML/CSS/JS front end to it!
+- Have POST, PUT, and DELETE routes set as well.
+These will not techinically do anything yet, but it will be good practice for when we create true CRUD functionality later this week

 ### Additional :